Grievances, Coverage Determinations & Appeals

 • The plan’s notices don’t follow Medicare rules.

-• Whether you call or write, you should contact Member Services right away.
+Whether you call or write, you should contact Member Services right away.
 The complaint must be made within 60 days after you had the problem you want to complain about.
 If you need an interpreter, one can be provided at no cost to you.
-Please submit written complaints to the address below, or by faxing them to 602-351-2300.
+Please submit your complaint by faxing it to 1-602-351-2300 or sending it by mail to:

 Mercy Care Advantage